 YCAN took to the streets of New Delhi on Earth Day, 22nd April, to assess the city’s Air quality.
 We launched a drive to understand people’s perception on air quality and monitor PM 2.5 in multiple locations.

-Our initiative, called ‘Better Air, Better Earth’, involved young people acrossnorth, south, central, east and west Delhi.
-They assessed PM 2.5 levels with mobile sensors throughout the day for two days to help record PM levels at different times and gauge potential sources of the same.
+Our initiative, called ‘Better Air, Better Earth’, involved young people across north, south, central, east and west Delhi.
+They assessed PM 2.5 levels with mobile sensors for two whole days to help record PM levels at different times and gauge potential sources of the same.

 Volunteers from the Embassy of the United States of America supported YCAN’s mission of gauging the city’s air quality.
 Members from the Canadian High Commission, the Swedish Embassy and the Spanish Embassy also joined the YCAN members on Earth Day to help in the perception survey and monitoring activity.